secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 echo -e "GET / HTTP/1.0\r\n\r\n" | nc www.w3.org 80
 ```

-This is how the capture would look:
+This is how the capture looks like:

 {% include gallery id="image_full" caption="Sniffing UDP and TCP" %}